giancosta86/velvet/README.md

   }
   ```

-  also, to display values, please consider the `contrast` and `display-wrong` functions provided by the [output](output.elv) module.
+  Furthermore, to display values in the failing branch, please consider the `contrast` and `display-wrong` functions provided by the [output](output.elv) module.

-### Testing the assertion
+#### Testing the assertion

 The following guidelines are recommended:

 - the script should be named like the assertion, with **.test.elv** extension

-- in tests where the assertion is expected to fail, the `assertion-fails` function should be invoked:
+- in tests where the assertion is expected to fail, the `assertion-fails` block handler should be invoked as follows:

   ```elvish
   assertion-fails (src) {